 Some general rules to follow when filling in the NJGSS application:

-- Print your name, school and email address clearly on the first page.
+- Print your name, email address and school name clearly.

-- Submit the Online Student Application Information form.
+- Complete and submit the online Student Application Information form.

-- After submitting the form, print the page with all of the information and attach it to page 1 of your application.
-Your application cannot be processed without this page.
+- After submitting the form, you will receive a confirmation email.
+Print ALL the information and ATTACH it to page 1 of your application.

 - Awards and Activities: